 POOLS & ROSTER SIZES

 - Each League will be broken out into pools and teams will only play against other teams within the same pool.
-Phase 3 requires that pools CANNOT EXCEED 50 PARTICIPANTS.
+Ontario's COVID-19 Response Framework currently requires that pools CANNOT EXCEED 50 PARTICIPANTS.

 - Team Captains are responsible for complying with roster limits when recruiting their team.

 - Subs are NOT permitted.
-Captains can add members to their roster at any time.
+Captains can however formally add members to maximize their roster spots at any time through the website.
 The new team member must sign the waiver and read the Safe Return to Play Guidelines.
 Only rostered players can play this season.
 NO MORE THAN THE ROSTER LIMIT is allowed to be present at the game location at one time.

-- Team Captains must keep a record of who attends each game for their team, for the purpose of contact tracing, if needed.
+- Team Captains or Health Ambassadors must keep a record of who attends each game for their team, for the purpose of contact tracing, if needed.

 - Teams will be chosen at random for each pool.